irtazaalish/learn-rust/data-decrypter/Readme.md

 2. https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html

 3. Stop trying to do so many things at once.
 Break it down to the bare necessities and slowly build back up to see what causes the errors.

+Todo:
+Add error handling
+make it CLI interactive where the user can either give it an input file with the data using a parameter or the encoded data using a string